 Robert M. Bakish has been our President and Chief Executive Officer and a member of our Board since December 2019.
-Mr. Bakish served as President and Chief Executive Officer and a member of the board of Viacom Inc. ("Viacom") from December 2016 until its merger with CBS Corporation ("CBS") in December 2019, having served as Acting President and Chief Executive Officer of Viacom beginning in November 2016.
-Mr. Bakish joined Viacom's predecessor ("Former Viacom") in 1997 and held positions throughout the organization, including as President and Chief Executive Officer of Viacom International Media Networks and its predecessor company, MTV Networks International ("MTVNI"), from 2007 to 2016; President of MTVNI; Executive Vice President, Operations and Viacom Enterprises; Executive Vice President and Chief Operating Officer, MTV Networks Advertising Sales; and Senior Vice President, Planning, Development and Technology.
-Before joining Former Viacom, Mr. Bakish was a partner with Booz Allen Hamilton in its Media and Entertainment practice.
+Mr. Bakish served as President and Chief Executive Officer and a member of the board of Viacom Inc. ("Viacom") from December 2016 to December 2019, having served as Acting President and Chief Executive Officer beginning earlier in 2016.
+Mr. Bakish joined Viacom's predecessor in 1997 and held positions throughout the organization, including as President and Chief Executive Officer of Viacom International Media Networks and its predecessor company, MTV Networks International, from 2007 to 2016; Executive Vice President, Operations and Viacom Enterprises; Executive Vice President and Chief Operating Officer, MTV Networks Advertising Sales; and Senior Vice President, Planning, Development and Technology.
+Before joining Viacom's predecessor, Mr. Bakish was a partner with Booz Allen Hamilton in its Media and Entertainment practice.
 Mr. Bakish has served as a director of Avid Technology, Inc. since 2009.